Civilization VI: New Frontier Pass

 Firaxis announced in May 2020 a "New Frontier Pass" season pass for the game, consisting of six downloadable content packs, each to be released every two months from May until March 2021.
 A total of nine new leaders and eight new civilizations were added through the six packs, as well as new gameplay modes and additional features such as new wonders and buildings.
 There were also additional free updates to the game for all players along with these content packs.
+All told, despite the difference in delivery, the amount of content in the complete New Frontier Pass is comparable to an additional expansion pack.

 The first pack featured the Maya and Gran Colombian civilizations, led by Lady Six Sky and Simón Bolívar respectively.
 The expansion also introduced a new game mode titled "Apocalypse".
 In the Apocalypse game mode, natural disasters happen much more frequently.
 Once the world's climate change level reaches a maximum, the world enters an apocalypse state, causing an even further increase to severe natural disasters and meteor strikes.

 The second pack featured the Ethiopian civilization, led by Menelik II, along with alternative costumes for Catherine de Medici and Teddy Roosevelt with different abilities; a new district called the Diplomatic Quarter, which gives improvements on diplomacy and espionage; and the "Secret Societies" mode, which allows players to join one of four available secret societies, each with a different hidden agenda, including exclusive traits.